Adelaide Glaciarium: Cyclorama

-The original buildings were located at 89 Hindley Street, Adelaide, South Australia and opened to the public as a cyclorama at 8:00pm on Friday 28 November 1890.
+The original buildings were located at 89 Hindley Street, Adelaide and opened to the public as a cyclorama at 8:00pm on Friday 28 November 1890.
 The building was also referred to as the Trocadero even though it was more widely known as the Cyclorama.

 Architecture and specifications

 The Cyclorama consisted of a street-facing two-storey Victorian terrace building with high Victorian dome, a long vestibule connecting the street facing tower to the main building, and the main building at the rear which housed the Cyclorama in a "battle axe" style property.

 Tower Entrance – This was a 14-foot double-storey Victorian terrace with high Victorian dome that faced Hindley Street.
 Patrons would enter the Cyclorama through the large wrought iron gate entry in the domed tower.
 The tower rose to the height of 75 feet and the dome itself was 10 feet (just over 3 metres) in diameter.
 The room under the dome was used for patrons as a viewing gallery where a camera obscura displayed a reflection of the surrounding country on the inside wall.
 The room on top of the terrace was an octagonal construction.

 Vestibule – This long entrance hallway was a 95 feet long and 14 feet wide passage that connected the tower entrance building on Hindley Street and ran south to the large Cyclorama building at the rear of the property.
 It contained 2 arched recesses on the wall adjoining the Grand Coffee Palace which was a 'party wall'.
 The floor of the vestibule was asphalt and the hallway was well lit with electrical lighting.
 There were waiting rooms for ladies and gentlemen lining the hallway.